-14. 18-00045 AIRPORT - VT MOBILE AEROSPACE ENGINEERING, INC. PROJECT AT

-PENSACOLA INTERNATIONAL AIRPORT - AMENDMENT NO. 2 AND AMENDMENT NO. 3 TO ARCHITECTURAL AND ENGINEERING with Atkins North America in the amount of \$67,409.00 and Amendment No. 3 in the amount of \$14,166.13 for additional architectural and engineering services for the VT Mobile Aerospace Engineering project at the Pensacola International Airport.
+- 15. 18-00045 AIRPORT VT MOBILE AEROSPACE ENGINEERING, INC. PROJECT AT PENSACOLA INTERNATIONAL AIRPORT - AMENDMENT NO. 2 AND AMENDMENT NO. 3 TO ARCHITECTURAL AND ENGINEERING DESIGN SERVICES - Recommendation: That City Council authorize the Mayor to execute Amendment No. 2 to the contract with Atkins North America in the amount of \$67,409.00 and Amendment No. 3 in the amount of \$14,166.13 for additional architectural and engineering services for the VT Mobile Aerospace Engineering project at the Pensacola International Airport.
 Further that City Council authorize Mayor to take all actions necessary related to the execution of the amendments.